2011 European Eventing Championship

 The 2011 European Eventing Championship was held from August 25 to August 28, 2011 in Luhmühlen, borough of the Samtgemeinde Salzhausen in Lower Saxony, Germany.

-In was the 30th edition of the European Eventing Championships, first time held 1953 at Badminton House.
+It was the 30th edition of the European Eventing Championships, first time held 1953 at Badminton House.

 Organization

 Before the event

 At the 2008 FEI-General Assembly in Buenos Aires, Argentina, Germany was chosen as the country to host the 2011 European Eventing Championship.
 Luhmühlen, location of the Luhmühlen Horse Trials, was chosen as the location for the event.

 Luhmühlen had held the European Eventing Championships already in the years 1975, 1979, 1987 and 1999.

 Event and location

 The European Eventing Championship was opened at the afternoon of Wednesday (August 24, 2011) with the opening ceremony “Ritte des Jahrhunderts” (rides of the century).
 Also on Wednesday the first horse inspection was held.
 The sport at the Championship had started on Thursday.
 On Sunday (August 28, 2011) the event ended with the medal ceremony.

 The event was held at the eventing course in the “Westergellerser Heide” near Luhmühlen.
 Before the 2011 Luhmühlen Horse Trials, two months before the European Championship, the show ground of the course was completely rebuilt.

 The main sponsor of the Championship was HSBC.
 Patroness of the event was German federal minister Ursula von der Leyen.